badadmin/msktutil_script/README.md

 * The getent command expects that the HOST has a Kerberos ticket.
 In other words, when k5start_ldap failed to start earlier, the HOST could not see passwd beyond the local /etc/passwd file even though /etc/nsswitch is configured to search both locally and LDAP.
 * The ldapsearch command, hwoever, **does** expect that user running has a Kerberos ticket that grants it the ability to query Active Directory.
 In other words, unless root has a Kerberos ticket (by kinit'ng as an Active Directory user), then root will **not** be able to successfully run ldapsearcg even though the HOST has a valid Kerberos ticket.

-Other things you can check once it's complete:
+Other things you can check once it's complete ... :

-* /etc/krb5.keytab
+Verify the contents of /etc/krb5.keytab ... :

     [root@server01]# klist -ket
     Keytab name: FILE:/etc/krb5.keytab